realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     ---
     classDiagram
-    direction LR
+    direction TB
     File <|-- Excel : extends
     File <|-- Memo : extends
     File <|-- Photo : extends

     class File["abstract class File"] {
-       String name  // ⬅︎ Abstract classes can have variables. open method view() // NO "default" implementation. open method showName():  print("File Name: " + this.name) // default implementation.
+       String name  // ⬅︎ Abstract classes can have variables, and are "abstract" and "open" by default, meaning they must be defined and overridden in the subclass. open method view() // NO "default" implementation. open method showName():  print("File Name: " + this.name) // default implementation.
     }